rajujilla970/static_web_site/README.md

 Steps for Deploying the static website

-Ensure you have the following tools installed:
+Ensure we have the following tools installed:
 Terraform
 Docker
 kubectl